vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 to be placed on the car.
 Rathasaptami-on M. śu, 7; tithi; Sun is deity; on night of

-6th sankalpa and submitting to niyamas; on 7th fast; per former to prepare a golden or silver car with horses and charioteer; to recite a hymn to the Sun, and at midday he should place that car in a maṇdapa surrounded by (or made of) cloth, worship the car with saffron, flowers &c. and place in the car an image (golden or otherwise ) of the Sun; worship the Sun together with the car and charioteer and address mantras to the Sun and in his prayer state the desired object; jāgara at night with songs and music, and performer should not close his eyes that night; after bath the next morning he should make gifts, donate the car to the guru; HV I. 652–658 ( quoting Bhav.
+6th saṅkalpa and submitting to niyamas; on 7th fast; per former to prepare a golden or silver car with horses and charioteer; to recite a hymn to the Sun, and at midday he should place that car in a maṇdapa surrounded by (or made of) cloth, worship the car with saffron, flowers &c. and place in the car an image (golden or otherwise ) of the Sun; worship the Sun together with the car and charioteer and address mantras to the Sun and in his prayer state the desired object; jāgara at night with songs and music, and performer should not close his eyes that night; after bath the next morning he should make gifts, donate the car to the guru; HV I. 652–658 ( quoting Bhav.
 U.).
 Here Kșśṇa tells Yudhisthira the story of king Yasodharma of Kambhoja

 List of watas